go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 ```

 Now you should be able to use Git over SSH to your container without disrupting SSH access to the host.

+Please note: SSH container passthrough will work only if using opensshd in container, and will not work if
+`AuthorizedKeysCommand` is used in combination with setting `SSH_CREATE_AUTHORIZED_KEYS_FILE=false` to disable
+authorized files key generation.